 Bimbi and his wife, Melissa, are the proud parents of a son, Amedeo, and daughter, Lena.

-Katie Berkopec is set to begin her first season as a member of the coaching staff with the Loyola University Chicago women’s soccer team.
-Berkopec, a native of Apple Valley, Minn., will serve as an assistant coach and will work with the team’s goalkeepers.
+Angela Staveskie is set to begin her first season with the Loyola University Chicago women’s soccer program in 2021.
+Staveskie, who spent two years as a volunteer assistant coach at Northwestern prior to her arrival in Rogers Park, will serve as an assistant coach and work with the team’s goalkeepers.